glankk/gz/USAGE.md

 -   The scene explorer has graphical glitches due to poor emulation.
 -   The reset command is not emulated correctly and has been removed.
 -   The timer function is not emulated correctly and has been removed.

+## 4 Issues with savestates

+### 4.1 Dangling pointers
+This mainly concerns what's known as the _cutscene pointer_.
+When executing a wrong warp, the cutscene pointer will often be a _dangling pointer_, meaning that it points to memory which is no longer in use, or is now used by something else.
+This affects the behavior of wrong warps, because the cutscene data will now have been replaced by _garbage_.

+gz does not save unused memory in states, and this can have some unexpected side effects when loading a state that had a dangling pointer.
+The pointer itself will have the same value, and be exactly the same.
+However, the memory that the pointer points to _may not necessarily_ be exactly the same.
+Specifically, if the cutscene pointer pointed to garbage, the only guarantee is that it will still point to garbage, not the exact same garbage.
+Because of this, the behavior of wrong warps is not guaranteed.

+### 4.2 Corruptions
+Some assumptions are made about the state of the game when it is saved.
+For example, the scene file is assumed to be largely the same as it appears on the rom.
+As such, only a few details actually need to be saved.
+There are situations where these assumptions break down; if the scene file had become corrupted for some reason (e.g. double loading), those corruptions would not be restored when the scene is loaded again.

+### 4.3 Graphics
+Graphical dependencies (i.e. object files) take up a lot of space, and saving them in states would not be practical.
+Fortunately, they mostly contain static data that never changes, and can plainly be loaded from the rom when needed.
+But there are some graphical effects that modify these files, and gz does not account for this.
+Specifically, some dissolving effects are known to modify textures, which can cause them to look odd after a state load.
+These issues are purely aesthetic.

+### 4.4 Audio
+The state of the audio is well separated from the state of the game, so restoring the audio state is not necessary for the game to behave correctly after a state load.
+The audio state is also quite complex and take up much space.
+For these reasons, savestates only save minimal information about the state of the audio.
+This has been known to sometimes cause audio bugs, such as music failing to start playing, or sound effects not playing as they should.

+## 5 About frame advancing and recording

+### 5.1 Room loading
+Room loading normally happens asynchronously.
+That means the game continues playing while the room loads, and the room appears whenever it's finished loading.
+This usually takes 1 frame, but can take longer, depending on the cpu and cartridge load.
+Emulators typically don't emulate cartridge bandwidth limitations, so the delay is usually 0 frames.

+When recording or playing back a macro, room loading behavior is changed to always load synchronously.
+Thus the game stops until the room has finished loading, such that load delay variations can not cause macros to desync.

+### 5.2 Ocarina notes
+When an ocarina song plays on a staff, the notes appearing on the staff are synced to the audio.
+The purpose of this is to compensate for potential differences in lag or framerate, so that the note always appears when you hear the sound.
+This poses a problem when frame advancing, because as far as the game is concerned, frame advancing is essentially lag.
+The note sync mechanic is not robust against severe lag, and such lag can cause the staff to simply stop playing notes, or break in other strange ways.

+gz circumvents these issues by disabling the audio sync when frame advancing or recording/playing a macro.
+Instead, the game is assumed to run at a constant framerate with no lag, so that no timing adjustment needs to be done.

+### 5.3 Ocarina input
+The game's input manager polls the controller at a rate of ~60Hz.
+Ocarina input is handled separately from the common game input, and circumstances can cause it to be delayed into a different controller input window.
+When this happens, the input seen by the ocarina on a given frame may be different from that seen by the rest of the game.

+This is a source of potential desyncs in macros, so when playing or recording a macro, gz ensures that the ocarina input is the same as the common game input for any given frame.

+### 5.4 RNG seeds
+The game's Random Number Generator (RNG) is used to decide the outcomes of random events.
+The RNG is deterministic, which means that given the same initial conditions, it will produce the same results.
+For example, by starting from a savestate in the graveyard and playing a macro to have Dampé dig a grave, your reward should be the same every time, as long as the same savestate and macro is used.

+The value of the RNG is predictable given a known starting state.
+However, the starting state of the RNG itself (the _seed_), is generally not predictable (read _pretty damn random_).
+The RNG is reseeded on every scene load, and from that point, the future state of the RNG is equally unpredictable.

+In order for macros to stay synchronized across scenes, all RNG reseeds are recorded in the macro file.
+When an RNG reseed is detected during macro playback, the stored seed will be used instead of a random value if the following conditions hold;

+-   The state of the RNG is the same as when the seed was recorded (i.e. the RNG is synced up until this point).
+-   The reseed happens on the same macro frame that it was recorded.

+If either of these would fail, the RNG is reseeded as normal with an unpredictable value.

+### 5.5 VC emulator bugs
+VC optimizes the emulation of some known functions in the game's code by executing a custom implementation of them, instead of recompiling or interpreting them.
+One such reimplementation in particular (the `guPerspectiveF` function) has a bug where one of the arguments to the function is ignored.

+This bug sometimes erroneously causes actors to be considered too far off camera to be active. gz permanently disables this optimization to ensure consistent behavior of macros across platforms.